Talha-Anjum0/IDS-project-/README.md

 # IDS-project-
-A simple project of makig a page using html
+A simple project of making a page using html